|

 Hawaii Has Feral Chickens

-First-time visitors to Hawaii might be astonished to see feral chickens.
+I remember my first visit to Hawaii and was astonished to see feral chickens.
 While the chickens congregate anywhere, they are more prevalent in Kauai.

 There are various stories about how chickens became wild, but the more believable story is the result of Hurricane Iniki.
 In 1992, the hurricane hit Kauai, destroying chicken coops that allowed domestic chickens to escape.
+With no natural predators, the chicken population has exploded.

 Honolulu Rush Hour Is Brutal